 Here’s my talk at the Neuroscience Club, School of Neuroscience at IUPUI.

-This is the current status of my symptoms in the order of gone–barely there–going–will go–not sure if it will go.
+This is the current status of my symptoms in the order of relieved – mostly relieved – on-going but may be relieved – may not be relieved.
 Please note that brain injury causes trauma in the body that might take a while to recover.
 It is a continual process that requires the person with the brain injury to regulate and be mindful of physical and mental activity.
 I know logic says that I got fixed and so I should run at the optimal speed but try teaching that to the human body… I challenge you!

-I was told that it might take anywhere between 12-18 months for my body to feel as if no intrusion took place.
+I was told that it might take anywhere between 3-5 years for my body to feel as if no intrusion took place.
 For now, it’s still recovering from the shock of my pineal gland going on a sabbatical for atleast five years now.
+Apart from symptoms from the brain tumor, I experience problems from the injury caused by surgery and side effects of medication.
+At this point, it is very hard to point out the cause of each symptom.
 I’m very attentive to what my body (my brain tells it obviously!) needs, for example, if it says you can’t walk anymore, I just stop and take a cab back home.
+I learnt to be mindful (the hard way) of any new symptoms when I begin new medication.

 It’s very important to listen to your body and learn to differentiate the signals it is giving you.
-It is very easy to confuse chronic fatigue with laziness, lethargy with lack of motivation and comprehension problems with lack of focus.
+It is very easy to confuse chronic fatigue with laziness, lethargy with a lack of motivation and comprehension problems with lack of focus.
 These were the initial symptoms I couldn’t understand and didn’t pay attention to.
 Also, let nobody come between you and your body.
 Let nobody tell you that you should or should not experience a certain symptom.
-Your body is unique and statistical significance has no place in your diagnosis (Try computing the probability of finding a person with a pineal teratoma in general population.
-In my case, it’s 1… Ha ha!)
+Your body is unique and statistical significance has no place in your diagnosis (Try computing the probability of finding a person with a pineal teratoma in general population.)

 I needed someone to help me cross the road when the pedestrian signal was on.
 I caught myself standing in the middle of a road with vehicles honking at me atleast twice before I realized by the time my mind processed that I could cross the road, the signal changed, haha!
 Numskull!
 On my physician’s recommendation (a gentle, calm and very caring man who doubled as my Psychologist for the first few months), I tried using simple techniques like following other people whenever I could or using the skyways and subways.